 Before you lock in your hangar’s footprint, think about the day-to-day needs of the pilots, technicians, and tenants who will use it—and the regulations you’ll face down the road.
 Getting these 5 design basics right up front saves headaches, keeps operating costs in check, and makes your hangar a standout in the marketplace.
+The best aircraft hangar design and construction outcomes come from aligning these five features with the aircraft mix you’re targeting (GA, business jets, MRO, or eVTOL staging).

 - Doors & Access